 St. James the Apostle

 At Mattins the invitatory is Regem Apostolorum Dominum, venite adoremus and the Office hymn is Aeterna Christi munera.
-In the first nocturn the antiphons In omnem terram etc are sung with Pss.18, 33 & 41.
+In the first nocturn the antiphons In omnem terram etc are sung, doubled, with Pss.18, 33 & 41.
 The lessons are Sic nos existimet homo from the former Epistle of St. Paul to the Corinthians.
-In the second nocturn the antiphons Principes populorum ete are sung with Pss.
+In the second nocturn the antiphons Principes populorum ete are sung, doubled, with Pss.
 46, 60 & 63.
 The lessons are proper to the feast.
-In the third nocturn the antiphons Exaltabuntur etc are sung with Pss.
+In the third nocturn the antiphons Exaltabuntur etc are sung, doubled, with Pss.
 74, 96 & 98.
 The homily is taken from St. Chrysostom's sixty-sixth sermon on St. Matthew's Gospel.
 The ninth lesson is of the Sunday, a homily from St. Gregory on St. Luke's Gospel.
-At Lauds the antiphons Hoc est praeceptum meum etc are sung with the Sunday psalms.
+At Lauds the antiphons Hoc est praeceptum meum etc are sung, doubled, with Ps.
+92, 99, 62, Bendicite & 148.
 The Office hymn is, again, Exsultet orbis gaudiis.
-After the collect of the feast a commemoration is sung of St. Christopher.
+After the collect of the feast commemorations are sung of the Sunday and of St. Christopher.
 The Suffrage is omitted.

 At the Hours the antiphons from Lauds are sung in the usual order.
 At Prime the festal psalms are sung (Pss.
 53, 118i, 118ii).
 The lectio brevis is Ibant Apostoli.

 Mass is sung after Terce.
 The introit is Mihi autem nimis.
-The Gloria is sung, the second collect is of the Sunday (in private Masses the second collect is of St. Christopher).
-The Creed is sung and the preface is of the Apostles and the last Gospel is of the Sunday.
+The Gloria is sung, the second collect is of the Sunday (in private Masses the third collect is of St. Christopher).
+The Creed is sung, the preface is of the Apostles and the last Gospel is of the Sunday.

 At Vespers the antiphons Juravit Dominus etc are sung with Pss.
 109, 112, 115, 125 & 138.
 The Office hymn is Exsultet orbis gaudiis.
-After the collect of the feast commemorations are sung of the following feast of St. Anne and of the ninth Sunday after Pentecost.
+After the collect of the feast commemorations are sung of the following feast of St. Anne and of the Sunday.
 The Suffrage is omitted as are the Dominical preces at Compline.

 Icon: Eighteenth century Russian icon of St. James from Wikipedia.